 HRT – is mainly used as a short-term therapy for early post-menopausal women with increased fracture risk who have troublesome menopausal symptoms.

 Read more about HRT.

 Calcium and vitamin D – Not getting enough calcium and vitamin D can increase your risk of fractures.
-You may be given supplements to help reduce your risk and to promote better responses to other treatments for osteoporosis.
+You usually require supplements to help cut your risk and to promote better responses to other treatments for osteoporosis.

 Read more about calcium and vitamin D.